conjurdemos/Accelerator-AI-agent-demos/README.md

 # MCP DB Demos
 These demos show various ways agents can connect to a PostgreSQL (Psql) database.
 It installs a local Psql server for testing.
 It can also use a proxied connection through CyberArk Secure Infrastructure Access (SIA) if you have one configured.
 By default it uses the local Psql server.
-All configurations are governed by the main config file:
+All configurations are governed by the main config file: **psql-mcp.env**<br>
-- psql-mcp.env
 You can change defaults and add your CyberArk tenant values for SIA connections.
 <br>
 All the demos work with both the local Psql DB and Psql DBs through CyberArk SIA, determined by the LOCAL_DB boolean variable in psql-mcp.env.